Lactic acid

 This section has been translated automatically.

-Water-miscible, colourless to slightly yellowish, viscous, hygroscopic hydroxycarboxylic acid.
-Lactic acid is a preservative food additive permitted under E 270.
+Water-miscible, colorless to slightly yellowish, viscous, hygroscopic hydroxycarboxylic acid.
+Lactic acid is a preservative food additive that is approved under the E number 270.

-Lactic acid lowers the acidity of food and has an antimicrobial effect (mainly anaerobic bacteria).
-Lactic acid is used as an acidifying agent in beverages, confectionery and sour preserves to round off the taste.
+Lactic acid lowers the pH value of the food and has an antimicrobial effect (primarily on anaerobic bacteria).
+It is used as an acidifier in beverages, confectionery and sour preserves to round off the taste.
 The salts of lactic acid are called lactates.
-Under the E-numbers: E 325 (sodium lactate), E 326 (potassium lactate), E 327 (calcium lactate) these are approved as food additives.
+They are approved as food additives under the E-numbers E 325 (sodium lactate), E 326 (potassium lactate) and E 327 (calcium lactate).

-Lactic acid as a topical agent: In externals lactic acid has a keratolytic effect (see keratolytic agent below).
+Lactic acid as a topical agent: In topicals, lactic acid has a keratolytic effect (see below keratolytic).

 Field of application/use